zdravkov/kendo-docs/getting-started/mobile/application.md

 the application considers the View to be remote, and issues an AJAX request to the provided URL.

 The View content (the first element with `data-role="view"`) is extracted from the AJAX response and appended into the Application DOM element.
+If no element with `data-role="view"` is found, the `body` contents are wrapped in a `<div data-role="view">` tag and used as a remote view.
+If no element with `data-role="view"` is found and no body element is present, the entire response is wrapped in in a `<div data-role="view">` tag and used as a remote view.

 Once the remote **View** is fetched, no additional round trips to the server occur when the **View** is displayed again.

 ### Remote view